reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 This is the first test
 ```

-So we see that Test_2, which did not have the @Test annotation, did not have its output printed.
+So we verified that Test_2, which did not have the @Test annotation, did not have its output printed.

 **Code walk-through:**

 - By calling `getDeclaredMethods()`, we're getting the methods of our `AnnotatedMethods` class.
-Then, we're iterating through the methods and check for each method if it is annotated with our `@Test` annotation.
-Finally we perform a run-time invocation of the methods that were identified as annotated with @Test.
+Then, we're iterating through the methods and checking each method if it is annotated with the`@Test` annotation.
+Finally, we perform a run-time invocation of the methods that were identified as being annotated with @Test.

 ## Conclusion